Anonymous Function Implementation in Go

-Anonymous functions, also known as function literals, are a powerful feature in Go that allow you to define functions without a name.
-This is particularly useful for creating small, self-contained functions that are used inline or passed as arguments to other functions.
+Anonymous functions, also known as closures, are a powerful feature in Go that allows you to define functions without explicitly naming them.
+This is particularly useful for creating short, self-contained functions that are used only once or passed as arguments to other functions.
 This challenge will test your understanding of how to define and use anonymous functions in Go.

 Problem Description